ningrumdaud/ningrumdaud.github.io/_posts/2024-11-11-demo-ResumAIScan.md

   <source src="../assets/images/ResumAIScan.mp4" type="video/mp4">
 </video>

 In today's world of hiring—where every job description feels like a snowflake and resumes come in all shapes and forms—one-size-fits-all solutions just don’t cut it.
 So I decided to build something different.
-Something smarter.
 Something adaptive.

 Let me introduce ResumAIScan, a prototype I crafted to tackle a challenge I’ve seen countless times: _"How can we effectively and fairly match a candidate’s resume to a job advertisement—when both documents are so inherently inconsistent, unstructured, and nuanced?"_
 This post is a behind-the-scenes look at how I built it, why I made certain technical decisions, and how this tool can help both HR professionals and job seekers navigate the complexities of resume matching.